buildkite/agent/README.md

 You'll obviously want to edit it to match your own build configuration.
 You should already have something like this in your existing build scripts on Buildbox.
 Once you've created this file, commit it to your source control and push.
 Next, go to your
-Project Settings on Buildbox add the path to your new build script to the "Script Path" field (here we used `scripts/buildbox.sh`).
+Project Settings on Buildbox update the "Script Path" field with the path to your new build script (here we used `scripts/buildbox.sh`).

 Now you can install the new agent and trigger some builds.